 - Published by: The Learning Collaborative to Advance Normative Change

-The Adolescent Girls Initiative-Kenya (AGI-K) (2013-current) is a randomized, controlled trial that tests combinations of initiatives—in health, violence prevention, wealth creation, and education—to determine which improve adolescent girls’ (10-14 years old) lives most.
+The Adolescent Girls Initiative-Kenya (AGI-K) (2013-current) is a randomised, controlled trial that tests combinations of initiatives—in health, violence prevention, wealth creation, and education—to determine which initiatives improve adolescent girls’ (10-14 years old) lives most.
 The initiative is implemented in rural Wajir and urban Kibera, Kenya.

 Social norms of interest

 Gender-based violence (GBV), girls’ education, sexual and reproductive (SRH) health, economic empowerment

 Behaviours of interest

 GBV, school completion, self-efficacy, SRH knowledge, financial literacy and savings, economic status

 AGI-K is testing the following four layered packages: (1) Violence prevention, which includes community dialogues on the prevalence and persistence of violence against girls, coupled with funded community projects to address these challenges; (2) Violence prevention + education, which also includes a cash transfer conditional on school enrolment at the start of each term and regular attendance throughout the term; (3) Violence prevention + education + health, in which girls meet in safe space groups once a week with a female mentor who delivers a health, life skills, and nutrition curriculum; and (4) Violence prevention + education + health + wealth creation, in which girls also participate in additional financial education sessions integrated into the safe space curricula and open savings accounts or home banks.